iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Every man is guilty of all the good he did not do.
+> If you chase two rabbits, you catch none.
 >
-> — Voltaire
+> — Confucius

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->